nlesc-sherlock/corporadb/README.md

 The following sections describes the process for going from a bunch of plain text documents (emails in this case) to a nice visualization of the topics in these documents.

+During an earlier stages of the project we work in [this](https://github.com/nlesc-sherlock/analyzing-corpora) repository.

 ## 1 Installation instructions
 Optionally create a virtual python environment in this repo clone.
 Then type